fjordcms/docs/docs/core-developing/core/authorization-authentication.md

 ## Autentizace
 Authentication or verifying user identity is managed by built-in authentication system.
 In default state, it's implemented only in administration part of system.

-## In-fjord authentication system
+### In-fjord authentication system
 Built-in authentication system in FjordCMS solving the problem of secure login (include two-factor authentication) without other features (solution of forgot password, registration) included in modules like UserProfile.
 In case of use in administration (by default) there is registration solved by super-user creating user-account with pre-generated password (then that administration can change it)

-### Dvoufázové ověření
+#### Dvoufázové ověření
-Two-factor authentication is optional and is solved by sending one time verification code on selected E-mail.
+Two-factor authentication is optional and is solved by sending one time verification code on selected e-mail.

 ## Autorizace
 Authorization (verifying user permissions and roles) is solved by complex system of roles and perms.